danya996/SQL-PROJECT-1/README.md

-check what kind of info(table, colume) is need,and clean the data that required by sepcific quesions before answer those Qs step 4 come up with additional 3 questions step 5
+check what kind of info(table, colume) is need,and clean the data that required by sepcific quesions before answer those Qs step 4 come up with additional 3 questions step 5 develop and execute a QA step 6 generate an ERD

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+the USA has a highest revenue and the city has highest revenue is Chicago/Sanfracisco people ordered

 ## Challenges
-(discuss challenges you faced in the project)
+by understanding the data and cleaning and normalize

 ## Future Goals
-(what would you do if you had more time?)
+focus more on cleaning and normalize